JadenGeller/CS-179-Project/README.md

 ## Results

 As previously discussed, the analytical solution to this problem is `(4, 6)`.
 Let's compare that to the CPU and GPU computed result.
-We will run both the CPU and GPU code with `island_count_per_kingdom = 10`, `island_population = 500`, and one thousand iterations.
+We will run both the CPU and GPU code with `island_count_per_kingdom = 10`, `island_population = 500`, and *one thousand iterations*.

 | Hardware | Optimized Arguments  | Optimized Fitness        | Runtime  |
 |----------|----------------------|--------------------------|----------|
 | CPU      | (3.998751, 6.000210) | {-16.000841, -35.992508} | 2,540 ms |
 | GPU      | (5.818570, 8.769202) | {-28.805599, -44.278927} |    83 ms |

 Clearly the GPU run much more quickly but the produced less accurate results.
-We will increase the number of iterations to one-hundred thousand iterations and compare again.
+We will increase the number of iterations to *one-hundred thousand iterations* and compare again.

 | Hardware | Optimized Arguments  | Optimized Fitness        | Runtime    |
 |----------|----------------------|--------------------------|------------|